bbqiu/agent-on-app-proto/langgraph-responses-api-agent/README.md

      -d '{ "input": [{ "role": "user", "content": "hi" }] }'
      ```

+4. **Modifying your agent**

+   You can check out the [LangGraph documentation](https://docs.langchain.com/oss/python/langgraph/quickstart) for more information on how to edit your own agent.

+   The following files are required to host your own agent with the MLflow `AgentServer`:

+   - `agent.py`: This file contains your agent logic.
+It currently contains a Responses API agent.
+Please modify this file to create your custom agent.
+   - `start_server.py`: This file initializes and runs the MLflow `AgentServer` with agent_type="ResponsesAgent".

+   Common changes to make:

+   - Feel free to add as many files or folders as you want to your agent, just make sure that the script within `pyproject.toml` runs the right script that will start the server and set up MLflow tracing.
+   - To add dependencies to your agent, run `uv add <package_name>` (ex. `uv add "mlflow-skinny[databricks]"`).
+Refer to the [python pyproject.toml guide](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#dependencies-and-requirements) for more info.
+   - While we have built-in MLflow tracing when calling the methods annotated with `@invoke()` and `@stream()`, you can also further instrument your own agent.
+Refer to the [MLflow tracing documentation](https://docs.databricks.com/aws/en/mlflow3/genai/tracing/app-instrumentation/) for more info.
+     - Search for `"start_span"` within `src/agent_server/server.py` for the built-in implementation.
+   - Refer to the Agent Framework ["Author AI Agents in Code" documentation](https://docs.databricks.com/aws/en/generative-ai/agent-framework/author-agent) for more information.

 ## Evaluating your agent

 Evaluate your agent by calling the invoke function you defined for the agent locally.